stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 * They can easily be tested by specifying (possibly randomly generated) sets of input arguments together with the expected results.

-* They are thread safe, since the don't mutate global state, and as such can be freely used in computations running on several threads in parallel.
+* They are thread-safe, since the don't mutate global state, and as such can be freely used in several computations running in parallel.

 There are, of course, also some disadvantages: